xrdocs/ncs5500/_tutorials/acl-based-forwarding-and-object-tracking-for-ncs5xx-and-ncs55xx.md

 - It is supported only for permit action.
 - Deny action is not supported with ABF.
 - ABF is supported on Physical Interfaces, Sub-interfaces, Bundle Interfaces and Bundle Sub-Interfaces.
-- ABF is not supported for common-ACL's.
+- ABF is supported for common-ACL's from IOS-XR 7.6.1
 - ABF supports dynamic next-hop modifications.
 - ABF default route is not supported.
 - IPv4 ABF next hops routed over GRE interfaces is supported.